DIY Floral Garland Using Coffee Filters

-Y’all know I love unique table accessories, so when I saw a floral paper garland used as a table runner, I was sold.
+Y’all know I love unique table accessories, so I was sold when I saw a floral paper garland used as a table runner.
 Unfortunately, the price was slightly beyond my budget.
-Sooo……. here’s what I did…..
+I’ve made this garland several times, so……. let me show you what I did…..

 As you see in the inspiration photo, I plan to use this runner on my table.
 However, I love making garlands this time of year; you can see the fresh herb and dried orange one I made for my kitchen window.